 That’s pretty much it!

-In case you want to get a medical marijuana card in New York or for any other state, all you need to do is get in touch with the marijuana doctors associated with us.
+In case you want to get a medical marijuana license in New York, all you need to do is get in touch with us.

 We’ll love to help you out!